wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-apps-bots-connectors/includes/introduction.md

 Microsoft Teams apps provide out-of-the-box tools for your organization to get more out of Teams.
-These apps combine the functionality of tabs, messaging extensions, connectors, and bots provided by Microsoft, built by a third-party, or by developers in your organization.
+These apps combine the functionality of tabs, messaging extensions, connectors, and bots provided by Microsoft, built by a third party, or by developers in your organization.

-Apps are a way to aggregate one or more capabilities into an app package that can be installed, upgraded, and uninstalled.
+Apps are a way to aggregate one or more capabilities into a package that can be installed, upgraded, and uninstalled.
 The capabilities include:

 - Bots
 - Messaging extensions